ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you create a file share in your availability zone, you use the **dp2** profile to specify the total IOPS for the file share based on the share size.

-If you have existing files shares that are based on either the IOPS tier profiles or custom IOPS profile; you can update those shares to use the **dp2** profile.
+If you have existing file shares that are based on either the IOPS tier profiles or custom IOPS profile; you can update those shares to use the **dp2** profile.
 You can also change back to an earlier profile.
 However, you cannot use the earlier profiles when you provision a file share.

 All profiles are backed by solid-state drives (SSDs).